How to Get Started with an Online Side Project to Make Money in 2023

 Wondering where should you be selling your products?
 To make the best choice for you, ask yourself if you’d rather:

-Drive traffic to you store or reach more consumers?
+Drive traffic to your own store or reach more consumers?

 When you’re selling products on your own online shop, your potential customers will only see the products your shop offers.
 This increases the chances of them buying your products.
 However, driving traffic to your shop takes time and effort on your side.
 On the other hand, when you sell your product in an online marketplace, you are confronted with a wide competition as other merchants are selling the same products to the same audience.
 This decreases your chances of customers seeing and buying your products.
 However, since marketplaces target customers from all over the world, you can increase your reach and get your products in front of millions of people.